jopl98/aws-ec2-s3-iam-lab/README.md

 This lab demonstrates how to securely configure an EC2 instance to access an S3 bucket using IAM roles, along with VPC networking components such as subnets, route tables, and an Internet Gateway.

 ## Technologies Used
--AWS EC2
+- AWS EC2
--AWS S3
+- AWS S3
--IAM Roles
+- IAM Roles
--VPC (Subnets, Route Tables.
+- VPC (Subnets, Route Tables.
 IGW)
--AWS CLI
+- AWS CLI

 ## Key Objectives
--Configure secure acess from EC2 to S3 using IAM roles(no hardcoded credentials) -Build a custom VPC with piblic and private subnets -Enable internet access via Internet Gateway and route tables -Validate connectivity using AWS CLI
+- Configure secure acess from EC2 to S3 using IAM roles(no hardcoded credentials)
+- Build a custom VPC with piblic and private subnets
+- Enable internet access via Internet Gateway and route tables
+- Validate connectivity using AWS CLI

 ## Architecture & Proof